XanaduAI/Xanadu-Quantum-Codebook/nodes/I.12/Lesson.md

 Now suppose we want to apply the controlled-$U$ from qubit 1 to 3.
 How can we take the tensor product of something like this?
 We can't just put in the matrix because there's a qubit in the middle!
-The trick lies in noting the block structure of the matrix, and re-writing it like so:
+The trick lies in noting the block structure of the matrix, and re-writing it like so, for a system of two qubits:

 $$
 \begin{pmatrix}